Thursday, March 10, 2011

 The names of heroes are one of the few things in oral story poems that are always correct, because in oral cultures, honoring a hero meant repeating his name in song correctly and endlessly.
 Honor, which to us is expendable, was the highest virtue in an oral culture.
 It would be unthinkable to change the hero's name.

-3. The general theme of an oral story poem always reflects the world-vision of that culture.
+4. The general theme of an oral story poem always reflects the world-vision of that culture.

 Like the hero's name, it never changes, nor is it arbitrary because it emerges from the collective unconscious of that culture via the creative act of poetry.

-But the Noah story is a variation on that general theme.
-This variation also occurs in many cultures.
-It is one of divine punishment by Water, which is of immense psychic importance because death by drowning for the Hebrews implies a return to the "darkness of the waters" and thus sets the stage for a new Creation.
+The variation in the case of the Pre-Hebraic tribes is one of divine punishment by Water, which is of immense psychic importance because death by drowning, in the case of the these preliterate Pre-Hebraic tribes, implies a return to the "darkness of the waters" and thus sets the stage for a new Creation.

 It is water's implied ability to create life as well as destroy it that gives the Noah story much of its unconscious power.